Buses leave US Embassy in Moscow on expulsion deadline day

-MOSCOW (AP) — Three buses believed to be carrying expelled diplomats have departed from the U.S. Embassy in Moscow.
+MOSCOW (AP) — Three buses believed to be carrying expelled American diplomats departed from the U.S. Embassy in Moscow on Thursday.

 The moves were part of a deepening dispute over the nerve-agent poisoning in Britain of a Russian former double-agent and his daughter.
 Britain alleges Russian involvement, which Moscow vehemently denies.